 Be professional and courteous when explaining the credit to your potential customers.

 Don’t use pushy or aggressive sales tactics to secure a sale.

 The key to getting a mortgage approved on time often comes down to the level of responsiveness from the borrower.
 Being professional and courteous is a prerequisite for building a good impression with potential leads.

 Greeting the customer politely and stating your intentions and offers respectfully indicates your credibility in the matter.

-The ultimate intention is to explain the home loan credits to a customer to satiate their queries.
+The ultimate intention is to explain the home loan credits to a customer to satisfy their queries.
 With compassion and care in the tone of the telemarketer, he/she can make or break the deal.

 Don’t make false promises or offer unrealistic deals to secure the lead.

 Understanding the customer’s needs is crucial in providing them with suitable solutions.
-By asking open-ended questions, telemarketers can gather information about the customer’s financial situation, loan requirements, and upcoming goals, and offer customised solutions that meet their specific needs.
+By asking open-ended questions, telemarketers can gather information about the customer’s financial situation, loan requirements, and upcoming goals, and offer customized solutions that meet their specific needs.

 Include prompts like, “What is your budget for a home loan, and what features are you looking for in a home loan?” can help identify the customer’s needs.

 Don’t interrupt the customer while they are speaking & avoid using technical jargon that the customer may not understand.
 Don’t interrupt the customer while they are speaking & avoid using technical jargon that the customer may not understand.